Quantum references: Isabelle formalization

-\paragraph{Conclusion.} Overall, we believe that this formalization shows that our approach is well-suited for handling registers (especially quantum ones) in a theorem prover, and that the registers are easy to handle and lead to low overhead or boilerplate proof code.
+\paragraph{Conclusion.} Overall, we believe that this formalization shows that our approach is well-suited for handling quantum references in a theorem prover, and that the references are easy to handle and lead to low overhead or boilerplate proof code.
 We believe the same would hold for implementations in other theorem provers than Isabelle/HOL.